(WBS) Work Breakdown Structure Examples: The Method Overview

 Lucidchart is an online diagram software that allows you to visually build your WBS.

 Thanks to an easy-to-use and intuitive interface, you can use Lucidchart to create charts and diagrams: drag and drop shapes in the work area, then complete them with your information (you can import your data from a CSV file).
-Then, all you have to do is customize your diagram to your preference.
+Then, all you have to do is customize your diagram to your preferences.

 Moreover, Lucidchart promotes collaboration: work with others in real-time on your WBS, or simply share your work with others by using integration tools such as Slack.

-Thanks to its system of customizable tables, you can manage your tasks and sub-tasks using a visual and intuitive tool.
+Thanks to its system of customizable tables, you can manage your tasks and subtasks using a visual and intuitive tool.
 Once you have identified your projects, assign each of them the necessary resources and budget.

 However, despite the many benefits it offers, it is not the only tool that a project manager should rely on, especially for the execution of important projects.
-The WBS does not, for example, make it possible to precisely identify the time that has to be allocated to the completion of each task.
+For example, the WBS does not precisely identify the time that must be allocated to the completion of each task.
 Nor does it define their order of task completion.